Multiplex Network Regression: How do relations drive interactions?: Abstract

 \section{Abstract}

-We introduce a statistical method to investigate the impact of dyadic \emph{relations} on complex networks generated from \emph{repeated interactions}.
-It is based on generalised hypergeometric ensembles, a class of statistical network ensembles developed recently.
-We represent different types of known relations between system elements by weighted graphs, separated in the different layers of a \emph{multiplex network}.
-With our method we can regress the influence of each relational layer, the independent variables, on the interaction counts, the dependent variables.
-Moreover, we can test the \emph{statistical significance} of the relations as explanatory variables for the observed interactions.
-To demonstrate the power of our approach and its broad applicability, we will present examples based on synthetic and empirical data.
+We introduce a statistical regression model to investigate the impact of dyadic relations on complex networks generated from observed repeated interactions.
+It is based on generalised hypergeometric ensembles (gHypEG), a class of statistical network ensembles developed recently to deal with multi-edge graph and count data.
+We represent different types of known relations between system elements by weighted graphs, separated in the different layers of a multiplex network.
+With our method, we can regress the influence of each relational layer, the explanatory variables, on the interaction counts, the dependent variables.
+Moreover, we can quantify the statistical significance of the relations as explanatory variables for the observed interactions.
+To demonstrate the power of our approach, we investigate an example based on empirical data.